coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 ``char_scope``
-  This scope includes interpretation for all strings of the form ``"c"`` where :g:`c` is an ASCII character, or of the form ``"nnn"`` where nnn is a three-digits number (possibly with leading 0's), or of the form ``""""``.
+  This scope includes interpretation for all strings of the form ``"c"`` where :g:`c` is an ASCII character, or of the form ``"nnn"`` where nnn is a three-digit number (possibly with leading 0s), or of the form ``""""``.
 Their respective denotations are the ASCII code of :g:`c`, the decimal ASCII code ``nnn``, or the ascii code of the character ``"`` (i.e. the ASCII code 34), all of them being represented in the type :g:`ascii`.